How do I get qualified?

 What kind of training does a line installer need?

-Network cabling engineers and installers will typically need to obtain a level 2 qualification, in either data or fibre or preferably both disciplines.
+Network cabling engineers and installers will typically need to obtain a minimum of a level 2 qualification, in either data or fibre or preferably both disciplines.
 Installers and designers will usually need to have some numerical understanding, and be prepared to accept that competencies are achieved through hard work and attending professional training events and courses

 What are the current prospects for a career as an installer and designer?